alsuren/mijia-homie/bluez-generated/README.md

 [![crates.io page](https://img.shields.io/crates/v/bluez-generated.svg)](https://crates.io/crates/bluez-generated)
 [![docs.rs page](https://docs.rs/bluez-generated/badge.svg)](https://docs.rs/bluez-generated)

-This crate contains async bindings for Bluez.
+Generated async D-Bus bindings for talking to BlueZ on Linux.

-Bindings are generated from introspection data, using `dbus-codegen`.
+Bindings are generated from introspection data, using [`dbus-codegen`](https://crates.io/crates/dbus-codegen).
 This means that it is relatively easy to maintain, but it only covers interfaces that I have the devices for.

 ## Adding Interfaces